main stacks collection

 children's and young adult fiction and non-fiction, appropriate for use in the K-12 classroom.

-The collection supports the Mars Hill College Teacher Education program.
+The collection supports the Mars Hill University Teacher Education program.

 music score collection